-Deepen their spirituality, leading to enrichment of personal and family life and a greater commitment to ministry;
+Deepen their spirituality and enhance personal and family life, fostering a stronger commitment to ministry.

-Understand the biblical model of leadership and develop competencies contributing to the strengthening of an Adventist perspective of evangelism, mission, and ministry;
+Gain a deeper understanding of biblical leadership and develop competencies that contribute to the Adventist perspective of evangelism, mission, and ministry.

-Learn to evaluate ministerial practices through theological reflection, aiding in the formation of a biblical model of servant leadership;
+Evaluate ministerial practices through theological reflection, shaping a biblical model of servant leadership.

 Develop a global view of ministry.

 Why choose Andrews for a DMin degree?

 A person should choose the best program available for their particular needs.
 Our program mission responds to the needs of Adventist ministry: "Prompted by the promise of Christ's soon return, the Doctor of Ministry program at Andrews University is designed to develop spiritually mature and responsible professionals in ministry for worldwide church leadership."
 We offer focused concentrations in key areas of ministry.
 Andrews strives to be the best, with a unique alumni community and favored access to intensives for lifelong learning.